 While Malindi has been around for a long time, little is left of the old Swahili town that Vasco da Gama found when he landed.
 One oddly placed monument however, reminds both residents and visitors of the pre-islamic past of this now mainly muslim town.
 Just outside a large mosque, an old fertility symbol in the shape of a large erected phallos stands in the middle of a muslim cemetary.

 During my 3 trips to Malindi, I’ve have the pleasure of staying at Lawford, and the disgrace of staying at the African Pearl.

-African Pearl Hotel at first seems like a nice place, with decent rooms, a swimming pool, good atmosphere at a good price.
-When I stayed there with my girlfriend in 2003, however, some items were stolen by people breaking into our room during the day.
+African Pearl Hotel at first seems like a nice place, with decent rooms, a swimming pool.
+The atmosphere is good, and so are the prices.
+When I stayed there with my girlfriend in 2003, however, some items were stolen in a daytime burglary.
 The owner, Jeff, at first appeared very apologetic about the incident.
 When we left, he promised to refund our losses if police failed to recover the stolen items within a week.
 When, after a while, I tried to remind him about his promise, he started threatening me via SMS.
 I’ve since heard several others tell about negative experiences at this place.
 My advise to anyone traveling to Malindi: If the African Pearl is the only place with rooms available, it’s better to sleep on the street!

-Lawfords Hotel is a family run hotel where most guests, like the owner, are Italian.
-The hotel complex encloses a huge lawn that goes all the way from just outside the town centre, to the beach.
+Lawfords Hotel is a family run hotel where most guests, and the owner, are Italian.
+The hotel complex encloses a huge lawn all the way down to the beach.
 The place has a really personal and friendly touch.
 Rooms are nice and clean, and no complaints about the food!
 The place is also reasonably priced at about $100 for a very nice double room.

 Getting around and away